 I love living and working in The Big Apple.
 With a place like New York, it’s no wonder I’m living for the city.
 Beyond the classroom, I enjoy urban explorations and biking throughout this ever-evolving and growing city.
 I appreciate, however, the times when I can escape the hurried pace, and check out completely on a beach, out of reach, somewhere very far away.

 The journey with students to and through different worlds is one I am excited to share with you on this blog.
-Through this glimpse into my classroom, it is my hope that for our students we together can open a world of possible.
+Through this glimpse into my classroom, it is my hope that for our students we together can extend to them the gift of possibility and transformation..

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.